Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Update of composition models

 \begin{itemize} \item Preliminary helium energy spectrum: the preliminary helium energy spectrum is measured based on the GSF composition model.

 \item Replace the proton and helium spectra in the composition model (such as the GSF composition model) with the proton and helium spectra measured by LHAASO.

-\item Determine the proportion of heavy components (CNO, MgAlSi, and iron) in all particles by fitting the $P_{\mu e}$ distribution: keep the energy spectrum characteristics of heavy components the same as their energy spectrum characteristics in the original composition model, including their relative proportions.
+\item Determine the proportion of heavy component (CNO, MgAlSi, and iron) in all particles by fitting the $P_{\mu e}$ distribution: keep the energy spectrum characteristics of heavy component the same as their energy spectrum characteristics in the original composition model, including their relative proportions.
 Replace the proton and helium nuclear spectra in the original composition model with the measurement results from LHAASO.
-Adjust the proportion of heavy components to achieve the best match between the $P_{\mu e}$ distribution from the simulation and the $P_{\mu e}$ distribution from data.
-When the simulated $P_{\mu e}$ distribution best matches the experimental data's $P_{\mu e}$ distribution, determine the final proportion of heavy components.
-In this way, new composition models are obtained and named GSF-LHAASO, Gaisser-LHAASO, Hörandel-LHAASO, and LVBI-LHAASO. \item Using the updated composition model (such as the GSF-LHAASO composition model), iteratively update the helium energy spectrum and proton energy spectrum measurements, and redo the above process one more time. \end{itemize}
+Adjust the proportion of heavy component to achieve the best match between the $P_{\mu e}$ distribution from the simulation and the $P_{\mu e}$ distribution from data.
+When the simulated $P_{\mu e}$ distribution best matches the experimental data's $P_{\mu e}$ distribution, determine the final proportion of heavy component.
+In this way, new composition models are obtained and named GSF-LHAASO, Gaisser-LHAASO, Hörandel-LHAASO, and LVBI-LHAASO.

+\item With the updated composition model (e.g., GSF-LHAASO), the light component spectrum measurements are then updated. \end{itemize}